2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-In parallel, still with the idea of promoting reading on Bitcoin, another significant action can be to **visit city municipal libraries and see if they have various books on Bitcoin**.
+In parallel, still with the idea of promoting reading about Bitcoin, another significant action can be to **visit city municipal libraries and see if they have various books on Bitcoin**.

-If yes, it might be interesting to ask if **roundtables** will be organized on this topic in the coming months, including providing the contact of the city meet-up.
+If yes, it might be interesting to ask if **roundtables** will be organized on this topic in the coming months, including providing the contact information for the city meet-up.
 If not, **proposing the purchase of several books you have selected in advance** may be an option.
 The website of [publisher Konsensus](https://konsensus.network/) may be a source of inspiration for this.

 ## Create custom flyers and distribute them

 <chapterId>62ad5430-c698-51b3-89ac-090f31c88953</chapterId>

 Creating flyers is a time-consuming step.
-However, it allows **having a paper medium during Bitcoin discussions**, which is quite appreciable.
+However, it allows for **having a paper medium during Bitcoin discussions**, which is quite appreciable.

 These flyers can then be intended for:

-- merchants**, in case you want to propose them to accept Bitcoin as a payment method;
+- **merchants**, in case you want to propose to them to accept Bitcoin as a payment method;
-- people attending your events**, with a flyer specifically explaining how to use and pay in Bitcoin / Lightning; - and **newcomers**, met on the street, at work, or over a family meal, with a flyer summarizing the main benefits of Bitcoin.
+- people attending your **events**, with a flyer specifically explaining how to use and pay in Bitcoin / Lightning; - and **newcomers**, met on the street, at work, or over a family meal, with a flyer summarizing the main benefits of Bitcoin.

-It is also entirely possible to prepare **a flyer specifically for your community or meet-up, showcasing your actions, goals, networks and communication channels; but also, the dates and locations of your already planned events**.
+It is also entirely possible to prepare **a flyer specifically for your community or meet-up, showcasing your actions, goals, networks and communication channels, as well as the dates and locations of your already planned events**.

 ####